29 Best Souvenirs in Cancun and Where to Buy Them

 Mexican souvenirs are a great representation of the country- brightly colored and fun!
 Mexico has a rich history of handicrafts, from hand-woven textiles to colorful pottery, and you can take a piece of that home with you.

-Have fun with your souvenir shopping- just remember to leave enough space in your suitcase to get all your purchase home with you!
+Have fun with your souvenir shopping- just remember to leave enough space in your suitcase to get all your purchases home with you!